 Based on the areas the player excels in, you should match them with a position that allows them to have the biggest impact on the game.

-Skillset: Great hand-eye coordination, aggressive mentality, and explosive player that may lack in foot skills or fitness.
+- Skillset: Great hand-eye coordination, aggressive mentality, and explosive player may lack foot skills or fitness.

 Where does the best player want to play?

-Far too often, coaches identify a strong player and become determined to play them in a certain position.
-The player’s strengths could be a perfect match for a position in your formation, but if the player hates that position it probably won’t go over well.
+Coaches often identify a strong player and become determined to play them in a certain position.
+The player’s strengths could be a perfect match for a position in your formation, but if the player hates that position, it probably won’t go over well.

 At the highest levels, players may not get a say in where they play, but for developing players, it is important to consider their interests.